Camp Lejeune Water Contamination Claims in Michigan

 Our experienced Camp Lejeune lawyers will evaluate your case and explain the process for submitting claims for settlement consideration.
 Family members of those who lost their lives from the contamination may have a right to claim damages for wrongful death.

-To learn more about the Camp Lejeune settlement claims, we recommend speaking with an experienced personal injury lawyer.
+To learn more about the Camp Lejeune settlement amounts, we recommend speaking with an experienced personal injury lawyer.

 August 2022 PACT Act Updates